For information on Clinical Supervision or WPATH GEI Mentorship, click here

 April 14, 2009: Presentation on transgender youth for True Colors mentor training.

-In the fall of 2017, I hope to again present my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.
+On April 1 & 29, 2019 I presented full-day workshops, Family Therapy with Transgender Youth, for the UConn School of Social Work STEP continuing education program at the downtown Hartford campus.

 For information about presentations at the UConn School of Social Work contact Beth Sharkey: